 Automotive emission regulation is the major factor that is fuelling the introduction of cleaner and low-emission vehicles among automakers.
 Turbocharger is the component that is used by the auto industry to make engines compliant with the stringent emission standards.
 The emission regulation authorities, who focus on cutting down the CO2 emission, are replacing existing naturally aspirated engines with turbocharged engines.
 Though other technologies, such as EGC, SCR, etc., are focusing on emission reduction, the emission standards are getting tougher generation after generation, thus, forcing carmakers to opt for turbocharged engines.
 The dependence of transportation industry on diesel engines, especially for heavy-duty performances, is a primary driver for the turbocharger market.

 The electric vehicles, which were considered as an impractical alternative to the fossil fuel engines, are witnessing a global demand.
-These vehicles registered almost 20,000 sales in 2012 and are expected to reach one million in 2017.
+These vehicles registered almost 20,000 sales in 2012 and are expected to reach two million in 2018.
 The growing electric vehicle industry is a great threat to the fossil fuel-based power generators and the dependent automotive turbochargers market.
 Moreover, governmental incentives, taken for the electric vehicles, are helping auto industry in their shift from combustion engines to electric powered vehicles.
 Though electric vehicles are not a viable alternative to the heavy-duty vehicles, in turn resulting in continuous usage of IC engines in these vehicles, which will have a considerable positive impact on the turbocharger market.

 Emission Regulation is the major factor, which is driving the turbocharger market.
 Though most of the countries are concerned about the environmental effects of the automotive emissions, regions like Europe and North America are focusing on emission regulations.